Chrome WebMCP · Early Preview

 auto-webmcp

-• Drop in one script tag — done
+• Drop in one script tag.
+Done.

-• All forms covered automatically
+• MutationObserver handles dynamic forms automatically

-Already using the declarative API? auto-webmcp detects forms with an existing toolname attribute and skips them automatically — no conflicts, no duplicates.
+Already using the declarative API? auto-webmcp detects forms with an existing toolname attribute and skips them automatically.
+No conflicts, no duplicates.

 Zero config required.
 Customize when you need to.